-When you make a search Google will return the sites that it thinks best fit your query in the “organic” or “natural” search results.
-Google will also show advertisements for other sites, usually three at the top of the results, before the natural results, and up to eight more on the right hand side.
-Google makes a small effort to differentiate the ads from the natural results, either by having a slightly different background for them or showing a little yellow “Ad” sign next to them.
+When you make a search, Google will return the sites that it thinks best fit your query in the “organic” or “natural” search results.
+Google will also show advertisements for other sites, usually three at the top of the results, before the natural results, and up to eight more on the right-hand side.
+Google makes a small effort to differentiate the ads from the natural results, either by having a slightly different background for them or showing a little green “Ad” sign next to them.

 Choosing your keywords

-You may think you know what your keywords are, but beware: what you think your keywords are might not be what prospects are searching for.
+You may think you know what your keywords are, however what you think your keywords are might not be what prospects are searching for.
 For example, when we first started out we optimised our site for “Online CRM”.
 Then the word “Cloud” started being used and our industry started using the words “Cloud CRM”.
-So we changed the optimisation of the site from “Online
+So, we changed the optimisation of the site from “Online

 You can sanity check the keywords by typing them into Google search.
 If your competitors have done their SEO correctly, they should turn up in the results!